PCI compliance requirements in the UK

 In the event of a data breach, PCI will require your organisation to cover the cost of a forensic investigation.
 A PCI Level 1 investigation can cost upwards of £100,000.
 You will also have to consider fines from banks, and even GDPR fines if the data of EU residents is compromised.

 Is it time to re-evaluate your PCI passwords?
-User-generated passwords have their limitations but you can minimise your exposure by blacklisting compromised passwords.
-A password blacklist should contain all of the passwords that a hacker will use to gain access to a system.
-A third-party password blacklisting service can simplify the process of managing the list of leaked passwords.
-Specops Password Blacklist is influenced by major breach incidents, and updated in response to new threats.
+User-generated passwords have their limitations but you can minimise your exposure by blocking compromised passwords.
+A password list should contain all of the passwords that a hacker will use to gain access to a system.
+A third-party password tool can simplify the process of managing the list of leaked passwords.
+The Specops password list is influenced by major breach incidents, and updated in response to new threats.

 Get started with a free password audit

 Download Specops Password Auditor (FREE) to run a security scan and identify breached passwords in your environment.
 Specops Password Auditor generates interactive reports containing user and password policy information, including:

 - List of expired, identical, blank, and breached passwords

 Contact our password security specialists in the UK:

 Call us: +44 (0)203 002 1877